ssoyoung/device-unlocking-system/README.md

             (5) Enter Pairing Code
-                : Enter Pairing Code and click PAIRING button : if pairing process is failed, you can not use lock/unlock function
+                : Enter Pairing Code and click PAIRING button : if pairing process is failed, you can not use lock/unlock function : if (3)'s user information or vehicles' information are entered wrong, can not perform Pairing properly  (negative test)
+            (6) Lock/Unlock
+                : Click lock, unlock button
+                : if (3)'s user information or vehicles' information are entered wrong, can not perform Lock/Unlock properly  (negative test)

    #4. etc